dgsbicak/Cell-Phone-Reviews-Amazon/README.md

 ```

 #### Training on the original data with Class Weights
+Assigning higher class weights causes the model to be more punishing on false predictions.
+There is a trade off between majority and minority class scores, when minority (2,3,4) recall values get higher, majority (1 and 5) recall values get lower which causes the model accuracy to be lower, because of the amount of support is much higher and lower recall has a greater impact on overall score.
+Trying out different weights didn't help as well.
 ```
 class_weights = class_weight.compute_class_weight('balanced',np.unique(y),y)
 class_weights = {clss+1: weight for clss, weight in enumerate(class_weights)}